JamesRaynor67/mptcp_with_machine_learning/README.md

 >      HMAC-B = HMAC(Key=(Key-B+Key-A), Msg=(R-B+R-A))

 2. On-off application put data into txBuffer at configured rate during on-period.
 If txBuffer is full, application just fails to put data into txBuffer, which means these data even didn't become packets.

+3. The large amount of bash scripts in root dir is for automatic configuration of experiments for long time.
+If all parameters of experiemnts can be passed as parameters, we don't need this ugly implementation.
+However, this is the easiest way to configure various expriemtents for a long time.

+4. This is part of the graduation thesis of Hong in UTokyo, in 2017.